Sidon/Sidon.github.io/_posts/2016-6-29-data-visualization-week1.md

 ## Step 4: Identify a second topic that you would like to explore in terms of its association with your original topic.
 Since the first moment that I looked the Gapminder codebook, I saw the possibility to explore the possible relationship between alcohol consumption and life expectancy, and, also, the possible correlation between Socioeconomic status and alcohol consumption.

+## Research Question:
+There is a direct relationship between the consumption of alcohol and life expectancy?

 ## Step 5: Add questions/items/variables documenting this second topic to your personal codebook.
 Ok, as I mentioned in Step 4, since first look on the Gapminder codebook, I had thought about the second topic.
 Thus, the codebook was done with this in mind.

 ## Step 6: Literature Review.
 I did do my research in the Google Scholar with the string: "alcohol consumption life expectancy".
 Bellow the image of this search is showed.